nelsonjchen/mindflakes.com/content/posts/voip-ms-caller-name-blocker.md

 That is all useful.
 Unfortunately, it is also very number-shaped.

 There are callers where the number is not the stable part.
-The useful part is the caller name.
+The useful part is the caller ID.

 VoIP.ms even has a blog post on [stopping spam calls][voipms-spam-blog] that frames call filtering around numbers, area codes, and anonymous caller status.
 In the same post, CNAM is described as a way to identify callers before picking up.
 The [Caller ID wiki page][voipms-caller-id] also describes incoming Caller ID name lookup as an optional per-DID setting that can display a caller name for US and Canadian callers.